 Deep Cover Agent: During the Cold War, the plan was to send dozens of them into American society, and for all of them to attack different highly placed American targets on a given day.
 Salt is one as well.

 Defcon Five: Averted: In the White House's bunker, one of the President's Cabinet correctly changes the Defcon level from '4' to '2'.

-Description Cut: Peabody, Winter and other agents are discussing how hard it would be for Salt to break into St Bart's chapel, then we see her crawling along the sewers.
+Description Cut: Peabody, Winters and other agents are discussing how hard it would be for Salt to break into St. Bart's chapel, then we see her crawling along the sewers.